ttscoff/bunch/bunch-files/commands/index.md

 ## Reversing Commands

-All commands are automatically reversed when closing a Bunch (hidden Desktop icons are shown, hidden dock is revealed, wallpapers switch back, etc.), with the exception of the Dock positioning, notification, and audio commands.
+Most commands are automatically reversed when closing a Bunch (hidden Desktop icons are shown, hidden dock is revealed, wallpapers switch back, etc.).
+Notable exceptions inclue Dock positioning, notification, and audio commands, which are not restored to their previous state when the Bunch closes.

 To _avoid_ reversing a command when closing the Bunch, precede the line with a `%` symbol, e.g. `%(hide dock)` (similar to [ignoring applications when quitting]({{ site.baseurl }}/docs/bunch-files/apps#ignoring-appscommands-on-close)).